Hard Rock Hotel & Casino Atlantic City: Shooting incidents

 On May 27, 2009, Ray Kot, a casino supervisor for the former Taj Mahal, was shot and killed while working, by Mark Magee of Norristown, Pennsylvania.
 Magee claimed that he killed Kot because all "casinos cheat gamblers".
 On August 11, 2010, Magee was sentenced to 30 years without parole, "The Ray Kot Memorial Park" was dedicated on October 16, 2009.

 On September 18, 2011, a man was shot dead and a woman was wounded during an apparent carjacking inside the parking garage of the casino.
 The man, 28-year-old Sunil Rattu, and the woman, 24-year-old Radha Ghetia, were held up as they left the casino, and then forced to drive to a nearby alley where Rattu was shot dead, while Ghetia was shot in the upper part of her body.
 Ghetia was treated for her injuries and later recovered.
-Just days later, three Camden men were taken into custody ~ of the three, two have admitted the crime and have taken plea bargains with the county attorneys office which includes: one sentence of 40 and the other one for 47 years.
+Just days later, three Camden men were taken into custody; two of whom admitted to the crime and took plea bargains with the county attorneys office, one sentence of 40 and the other one for 47 years.

 On March 24, 2016, three teenagers attending a party in a hotel room on the forty-seventh floor were shot.
 Seven suspects were arrested in connection with the incident, which was later described as "gang related".